romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the primary focus area of GitHub's dependency management feature?
+Q: What is the primary focus area of GitHub's dependency management feature?
 <details><summary>Show the answer</summary><p>

 - **Supply chain**